 Facility access charges

-Covers use of research facilities at the host organisation if they’re essential to the project.
+Covers use of research facilities at the administering organisation if they’re essential to the project.
 Cost calculations may include:

 - materials and consumables

 - maintenance and service contracts

 - staff item costs for dedicated technical staff.

 Costs should not include:

 - contributions towards other staff time.